cfe-lab/MiCall/CONTRIBUTING.md

 16. Edit the `callbacks.js` in the form builder, and add the `:vX.Y` tag to the `containerImageId` field.
 17. Activate the new revisions in the form builder and the report builder.
+17. Submit the new revision of the MiCall app for review, and ask our contact at Illumina to set the price to zero for the list of test users.
 17. Tag the same docker image and push it to docker hub.
-You might have to log in to docker with your docker hub account before doing this.
+Unfortunately, the old version of docker that comes with the basespace virtual machine [can't log in] to docker hub, so you'll have to save it to a tar file and load that into your host system's version of docker.

+        ssh basespace@localhost -p2222
+        cd /media/sf_micall
         sudo docker tag docker.illumina.com/cfe_lab/micall:vX.Y cfelab/micall:vX.Y
+        sudo docker save cfelab/micall:vX.Y >micall-vX.Y.tar
+        exit
+        sudo docker load <micall-vX.Y.tar
         sudo docker push cfelab/micall:vX.Y
+        rm micall-vX.Y.tar

 18. Send an e-mail to users describing the major changes in the release.
 19. Close the milestone for this release, create one for the next release, and